DackJempsey/playlistMaker-MusicData/README.md

 Happy tracks should have: High Valence, High liveness (Key and mode need to be researched more)

 Get solid UI done, with stats display and such.

-Need to chanege some if statements to exeptions for error